-LIFX Beam review
+LIFX Beam full review

 LIFX’s Beam kit is a little different from its previous smart lights.
 Beam isn’t designed to light a room like a traditional bulb – it’s mainly for aesthetics.